symfony/symfony-docs/cookbook/doctrine/doctrine_fixtures.rst

 Symfony2 makes it really easy: the container will be injected in all fixture classes implementing :class:`Symfony\\Component\\DependencyInjection\\ContainerAwareInterface`.

-Let's rewrite the first firxtures to encode the password sotred in the database.
+Let's rewrite the first fixture to encode the password before it's stored in the database (a very good practice).
 This will use the encoder factory to encode the password, ensuring it is encoded in the way used by the security component when checking it:

 .. code-block:: php